 Students may be charged fees or admission for participation in activities, which are voluntary, such as attendance at school athletic, or other co-curricular events.
 The fee schedule for such events shall be submitted to the Board for approval annually.

-Student Records Model Policy[required]
+Student Records Policy

 The Governing Board of The Leadership School adopts the following policy effective on the date that the policy is adopted by the Board.